English Foundations 3 Syllabus. Course limited to 12 students.

 Who should enroll?

-Advanced 8th graders with strong English skills, and 9th graders who need additional reinforcement before high school level English classes.
+8th graders with previous experience writing 5 paragraph essays or 9th graders who need additional reinforcement before high school level English classes.

 - High speed, broadband Internet